-Sources, for financing a real estate investment in India
+Sources, for financing a real estate investment in India, for NRIs

 The money for purchasing a property in India, has to come through banking channels only.
 Consequently, the payment cannot be tendered in the form of traveller’s cheque or foreign currency.
 An NRI can also use the money in his/her credit, in non-resident external (NRE) rupee or non-resident ordinary (NRO) or foreign currency non-resident (FCNR) account, maintained in India.

 NRIs are allowed to purchase property in India, by availing home loans in Indian rupees, from banks or housing finance companies.
 The home loan can also be granted by the Indian employer of the NRI employee, for the purpose of financing of the property.

 As NRI investment in Indian real estate is only allowed in residential or commercial properties, banks too, can finance only these properties.
 Almost all banks offer home loans to NRIs for buying a house or constructing one.
 One can also get a loan, for purchase of land (non-agricultural), for constructing a house in India.

 The application for the home loan can be made online, as well as offline.
 The nature of documents that need to be submitted, will depend on whether the NRI is a salaried employee or whether s/he is self-employed.
 It will also vary, depending on the NRI’s country of residence.
 Nevertheless, copies of one’s passport and visa, passport-sized photographs and proof of residence in the foreign county, will be required in all cases.